Stormzy launches initiative with Adidas to improve diversity in football

-Stormzy said he is launching a football programme with Adidas for young people of black heritage to enhance and protect diverse representation in the sports industry.
+Stormzy is launching a football programme with Adidas to improve diversity in the sport by helping young black people secure roles off the pitch.

-#Merky FC aims to affect change by addressing the lack of diversity off the pitch and providing access to multi-year, paid professional placements.
+#Merky FC aims to address the lack of diversity in positions such as team managers, coaches and behind the scenes by providing access to multi-year, paid professional placements.

-The collaboration also brings together 10 leading brands including Manchester United, Fulham and Sky Sports to form part of the careers programme, which will start in January 2023.
+The collaboration also brings together 10 partners including Manchester United, Fulham FC and Sky Sports as part of the careers programme, which will start in January 2023.

 The British grime star, 29, said: “Just 6.7% of senior roles in football are taken by someone who identifies as black or mixed black heritage.